KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

         It is also possible to update the `kubeconfig` specification in the existing `<cluster-name>` secret to change the cluster name, instead of recreating the cluster integration in the KubeRocketCI portal.

-        1. Locate the `<cluster-name>` secret in the namespace where KubeRocketCI is installed (e.g., `krci` namespace).
+        1. Locate the `<cluster-name>` secret in the namespace where KubeRocketCI is installed (e.g., `krci` namespace):

             ```bash
             kubectl get secret <cluster-name> -n krci -o yaml
             ```

-        2. Update the `kubeconfig` specification by changing the `clusters.name` and `contexts.context.cluster` fields to match the desired cluster name.
+        2. Update the `kubeconfig` specification by changing the `clusters.name` and `contexts.context.cluster` fields to match the desired cluster name:

             :::note
             The `data.config` field in the secret is base64 encoded.
 To update the `kubeconfig` specification, decode the `data.config` field, make the necessary changes, and then encode it back to base64 before updating the secret.